 A couple of weeks ago we were sent some bath time products from Good Bubble and thought we would give them a whirl this weekend.
 The bubble bath is made with extract of dragon fruit and smells lovely and as you can see from the below picture it does what it is intended to do and makes a sufficient amount of bubbles, which are always great for recreating Santa’s beard if nothing else.
 The shampoo and conditioner are also lovely and left his hair feeling clean and soft and less tangled than normal, which made the whole drying process a tad easier.

 With most bath time products there isn’t a great deal difference from one to another, either they get you clean or they leave you smelly and these do make you clean.
 However, what I like about them, that the tiddler really couldn’t care less about, is that they are free from everything.
 They are

 hypoallergenic, dermatologically tested and made from 98% naturally derived ingredients.

 So although there isn’t a major difference on the job they do compared to other similar products, there is a difference in the piece of mind they give you when using them on your precious babies.
 Knowing we are keeping them safe and looking after them every step of the way is important and being able to find products that help us do that is a real bonus.

-These products at available from Sainsbury’s and if you buy the bubble bath gift set it comes with a ridiculously cute dragon wash cloth which does encourage that self washing I mentioned earlier.
+The Good Bubble products are available in many stores including Sainsbury’s and Holland and Barrett where there is currently an offer on that if you buy the bubble bath gift set it comes with a ridiculously cute dragon wash cloth which does encourage that self washing I mentioned earlier.
 Just remember to take cover when your child wants to show you how well the dragon can dive into the water!

 (We were sent some Good Bubble product in exchange for a review.
 All opinions are my own).